marblok/telesound/README.md

 ## Known issues:
 - The program may crash when running without audio devices or when audio devices become unavailable during runtime.
-- Switching modes (client/server) may cause problems (also in earlier versions).

 ## TODO: